Callmejp/interruptDetection/README.md

 ### Our Measure

 Brutal Force.
-We assume the exact place where INTER_1 & INTER_2 will happen(or not happen), then we mock program runs and record the Read/Write Operator to the global variables.
+We assume the exact place where INTER_1 & INTER_2 will happen, then we mock program runs and record the Read/Write Operator to the global variables.

-**But if interrupt happens in the Loop Segment, which time of the loop does it correspond to?**

-So we break the Loop Segment into Loop Count * (Sequential Segment).
+We use multithreading to simulate the implementation of each subroutine running.

 ### TODO

-1. Support to Array.
+- [x] Support to Array.
 (For now, we just treat Array as a single Variable.)
-2. Possible Read/Write happens in the IF CONDITION / FOR CONDITION.
+- [] Possible Read/Write happens in the IF CONDITION / FOR CONDITION.
    ```c
    if (here) {
        x = 1;